 As shown in the table above, the Group was exposed to changes in RMB/HK\$ exchange rates.
 The sensitivity of profit or loss to changes in the exchange rates arose mainly from RMB denominated financial assets.
-As at 31st December 2023, if HK\$ had weakened/strengthened by 5% against RMB with all other variables held constant, post-tax profit and total comprehensive income for the Year would have been HK\$1,000 higher/lower (2022: HK\$3,000 higher/lower).
+As at 31st December 2024, if HK\$ had weakened/strengthened by 5% against RMB with all other variables held constant, post-tax profit and total comprehensive income for the Year would have been HK\$7,000 higher/lower (2023: post-tax profit and total comprehensive income of HK\$1,000 higher/lower).